krilen/Container_k8s/podman.md

 		'podman inspect --format="{{.State.StartedAt}}" web' -> "2025-11-30 17:49:08.001890395 +0100 CET"
 		Get when the container was started

-!!!!
-STOPPING CONTAINERS!!!
+- Starting a container,  'podman run ...'

-- *'podman run ...'*: Will start a container instance of a container image
+	Will start a container instance of a container image

-	- ex: *'podman run registry.redhat.io/rhel7/rhel:7.9'*
+		'podman run registry.redhat.io/rhel7/rhel:7.9'
 		Will start the container instance in attached mode and you will see the output on the screen

-	- ex: *'podman run -d ...'*
+		'podman run -d ...'
 		Will start the container instance in deattached mode and it will run in the background

-	- ex: *'podman run --rm ...'*
+		'podman run --rm ...'
 		Will automatically remove the container instance when the conatiner is stopped

-	- ex: *'podman run --name db ...'*
+		'podman run --name db ...'
 		The container instance will have the name "db" to maked is simplear to identify it.

-	- ex: *'podman run -p 8080:80 ...'*
+		'podman run -p 8080:80 ...'
 		To access a container you must expose them.
 		With the *'-p'* parameter you expose the incoming port to the containers port.
 In the above example port 8080 are exposed in podman and it will connect to post 80 on the specified container.

+- Stopping container gracefully, *'podman stop ...'*
+	When stopping a container Podman sends a SIGTERM signal to the container to start the cleanup procedure before.
+If the container does not reply to the SIGTERM signal Podman sends a SIGKILL signal to the container to forcefully stop the container by defualt Podmans waits 10 seconds before sending the SIGKILL signal but it can be changed

+		'podman stop web'
+		Stop the container named "web"

+		'podman stop 1b982aeb75dd'
+		Stop the container with the specified ID

+		'podman stop --all'
+		Stops all running containers

+		'podman stop --time=100 web'
+		Change the default defualt gracetime of 10s before sending the SIGKILL signal, but if the container responses as normal it stops as normal, does not wait

+	A container that is stops enters an exited state and is not removed unless the flag "--rm" is added to the run command.
+You can see all stopped container with 'podman ps --all'.

+	A stopped container can be started.

+	But a container can also be stopped and end up in an exited state becase of other reasons like OOM state, some error state or it have finished its work.

+- Stopping container forcefully, *'podman kill ...'*
+	Just like stopping a container but you send a SIGKILL signal to the container and the container gets stopped forcefullt.

+		'podman kill web'
+		Kills the container direct with a SIGKILL signal instead of a SIGTERM signal.

+- Pausing containers, *'podman pause ...'*
+	Both 'podman kill ..' and 'podman kill ...' could eventually send the SIGKILL signal but the 'podman pause ...' command suspends att processes in the container with the SIGSTOP signal.
+	A container that has beend paused can be unpaused.

+		'podman pause web'
+		Pause the container named "web"

+		'podman ps --all'
+		To be able to see container that is in the pause state

+		'podman unpause web"
+		Unpause the container named "web" ans resume it as running.

+- Restart container, *'podman restart ...'*
+	Restarts a running container it can also start a stopped container.

+		'podman restart web'
+		Restarts a running container named "web"

+- Remove container, *'podman rm ...'*
+	A container that has been stopped can be removed unless the flag "--rm" was used when starting the container.
+A running container can not be removed it must be stopped unless you use the force flag "--force", the contarin is stopped forcefully then removed.

+		'podman rm web'
+		Remove the stopped the container named "web"

+		'podman rm 1b982aeb75dd'
+		Remove the stopped the container with the specified ID

+		'podman rm --all'
+		Removing all stopped containers

+		'podman rm web --force'
+		Forcing the removal of the container even if it is running

 ---